BahaaEldinMaher/Snake-3D-and-Computer-Graphics_BahaaEldin_Maher/README.md

 # Snake 3D and Computer Graphics

-Welcome to the Python Snake 3D and Computer Graphics project by BahaaEldin Maher!
+Welcome to the Snake 3D and Computer Graphics project by BahaaEldin Maher!

 [Project Poster](./Snake-Game-poster.pptx)